tachiyomiorg/website/src/help/faq/README.md

 Refresh your covers by going to <Navigation item="more"/> → <Navigation item="settings"/> → <Navigation item="settings_advanced"/> then pressing **Refresh library manga covers**.
 :::

+#### Why have some manga chapters been marked as unread when I haven't touched them?
+The URLs of the manga chapters have changed, so Tachiyomi detects the chapter(s) as new chapters.

 ### Browse

 #### Why can't I find a certain manga?